 If you’ve converted to the sharp side, you’ll want to keep on wet shaving, even on vacation.
 But how do you shave and travel with a straight razor?

 Bringing your straight razor on a summer vacation is a bold move.
-These cut-throat, knife-like razors provide the closest shave imaginable, bringing us back to a time when shaving was a technical skill worth mastering.
+One of the best benefits that these cut-throat, knife-like razors can provide is the closest shave imaginable, bringing us back to a time when shaving was a technical skill worth mastering.

 We’ve got all the do’s and don’ts for shaving with a straight razor on vacation, including what you need to know about flying with a straight razor.